percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

   the node will apply delayed replication events.

-  The schema changes must be backwards compatible for this method to work, otherwise the node that receives the change will likely break Galera replication.
+  The schema changes must be backwards compatible for this method to work, otherwise, the node that receives the change will likely break Galera replication.
   If replication breaks, SST will be triggered when the node tries to join again but the change will be undone.